Tuesday, February 19, 2013

 Does the benefit of its use outweigh the risks?

-A number of studies have shown that the hepatitis B vaccine is associated side effects, in particular autoimmune disorders:
+Studies have continued to demonstrate that the Hepatitis B vaccine is associated with serious side effects, in particular autoimmune disorders:

 • 415 arthritis